 - Network file system support

-You can specify the execution environment for your Cloud Run service when you deploy a new service or a new revision of your service.
+You can select the execution environment for your Cloud Run service when you deploy a new service or a new revision of your service.
 If you don't specify an execution environment, first generation is used by default.

 How to choose an execution environment